tatuylonen/wiktextract/README.md

 days, depending on your computer.
 Expanding Lua modules is not cheap, but it enables superior extraction quality and maintainability!

-**Documentation below needs to be updated; I plan to do that before the 2.0.0 release.**
+**Documentation below is in the process of being updated; I plan to do that before the 2.0.0 release.**

 ## Overview